Xavier-Frank/ask-domain-ai/README.md

 ---

-## Example Workflow
+# Example Workflow

 1. Upload a domain-specific PDF document.
-2. Extract the document's text.
+2. Extract and clean the document text.
-3. Split the document into searchable chunks.
+3. Split the text into meaningful sentences.
+4. Build overlapping semantic chunks.
-4. Generate embeddings for each chunk.
+5. Generate embeddings for each chunk.
-5. Store the embeddings in a vector database.
+6. Store embeddings in a vector database.
-6. Receive a user's question.
+7. Receive a user's question.
-7. Retrieve the most relevant chunks.
+8. Retrieve the most relevant chunks.
-8. Send the retrieved context to the language model.
+9. Send the retrieved context to the language model.
-9. Return a natural language answer grounded in the document.
+10. Return a grounded natural language answer.

 ---

-## Future Enhancements
+# Future Enhancements

 Potential improvements include:

+* Automatic title extraction
+* Section heading detection
+* OCR fallback for scanned PDFs
-* Support for Microsoft Word and PowerPoint documents
+* Support for Microsoft Word, PowerPoint, and text documents
 * Website crawling
-* OCR support for scanned PDFs
 * Hybrid keyword and semantic search
 * Multi-language document support
 * Administrative dashboard